-Since March 2016, I am a Marie Sklodowska-Curie post-doctoral fellow in the department of Psychology at the University of Plymouth (UK).
-I work on studying the neural basis of vivid mental imagery, in collaboration with Pr.
+From March 2016 to March 2018, I have been a Marie Sklodowska-Curie post-doctoral fellow in the department of Psychology at the University of Plymouth (UK).
+I investigated the neural basis of mental imagery using EEG and a machine learning approach, in collaboration with Pr.
 Giorgio Ganis.

 I worked from March 2013 to March 2015 as a post-doc fellow in Pr.
 Partik Vuilleumier's lab in Geneva.
 There I investigated how the hypnotic state can change the attentional and emotional behaviors, using EEG and fMRI.